-FROM: Sarah Nielsen, Ph.D., OTR/L, FAOTA

-Chairperson and Professor

-Occupational Therapy Department
+FROM: Sarah Nielsen, Ph.D., OTR/L, FAOTA Chairperson and Professor Occupational Therapy Department

 On behalf of the Department of Occupational Therapy faculty and staff, welcome to the Entry-level Occupational Therapy Doctorate Program!
 We are confident that your efforts, combined with ours, will prepare you to become an entry-level therapist upon graduation.
-The first page of the manual is our core values and civility statement.
-This document was developed by a team of students and faculty and represents the collective expectations of our values and provides guidance in enhancing our professional and personal interactions.
+The Occupational Therapy Student Manual provides students, faculty and staff with our core values, vision, mission, and expectations in our program.
 It is expected that all students, faculty, and staff will embrace these principles and adhere to them throughout the program.
 In addition, you will find, the University of North Dakota Land Acknowledgement recognizing the importance of the land and Native American ancestors.
 This statement is found following this letter.